-Bridal gifts of Wedding Horseshoes, Lucky Sixpence's, Wooden Spoons, Hearts and Bridal Garters are always very well received.
-As little extras for the bride from you or from one of the children they make the perfect gift.
+Bridal gifts of Wedding Horseshoes, Lucky Sixpence's, Hearts and Bridal Garters are always very well received.
+Beautiful gifts for the Bride on her wedding day from you or your children.

 All the gifts in this section can be given to the bride either shortly before or on the day of her wedding.
 They are either traditional symbols of good luck or of love, both of them wholly appropriate for this special day.

 Lots of people like to offer the bride a token of their love and affection, or their good wishes for their future, and this gorgeous range of gifts has been brought together to suit a range of pockets and tastes, whilst ensuring the quality that always marks our products.
 Our range includes bridal gifts from Trousseau which are handmade using Nottingham lace and silk.